edespino/cloudberry-site/docs/tutorial/data-loading.md

     The following is what the `gpload.yaml` file might look like:

     ```shell
-    [gpadmin@mdw faa]$ cat ./gpload.yaml
+    [gpadmin@cdw faa]$ cat ./gpload.yaml

     ---
     VERSION: 1.0.0.1
     # describe the Greenplum database parameters
     DATABASE: tutorial
     USER: gpadmin
-    HOST: mdw
+    HOST: cdw
     PORT: 5432
     # describe the location of the source files
-    # in this example, the database master lives on the same host as the source files
+    # in this example, the database coordinator lives on the same host as the source files
     GPLOAD:
     INPUT:
         - SOURCE:
             LOCAL_HOSTNAME:
-            - mdw
+            - cdw
             PORT: 8081
             FILE:
             - /tmp/faa/otp*.gz